RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/pop-up-menu.md

 # Pop Up Menu

-A Pop Up provides users with a quick way to access common actions for a highlighted item.
+A Pop Up Menu provides users with a quick way to access common actions for a highlighted item.

 ## Rules of Thumb